-The CONTROLS2 model of DPW Antwerp was implemented with a high level of detail, modeled according to equipment specifications such as Gottwald’s trolley position dependent gantry speed system of the ASCs and load dependent quay crane (QC) hoisting speeds.
+The CONTROLS2 model of DPW Antwerp was implemented with a high level of detail, modelled according to equipment specifications such as Gottwald’s trolley position-dependent gantry speed system of the ASCs and load-dependent quay crane (QC) hoisting speeds.
 Realistic operator behaviour was implemented in the emulation model as well, resulting in smooth QC spreader paths and realistic straddle carrier driving.
 The emulation model was validated against terminal data to ensure valid emulation results.

-DPW Antwerp has used CONTROLS2 in conjunction with GTE and measurement tools to calculate the impact for significant civil changes to the terminal.
-This allowed to formulate the operational impact for civil restructuring.
+DPW Antwerp has used CONTROLS2 in conjunction with GTE and measurement tools to calculate the impact of significant civil changes to the terminal.
+This allowed formulating the operational impact for civil restructuring.